danverbraganza/dotfiles/site-lisp/emacs-for-python/doc/Usage.rst

 Starting
 --------

-To open a new file you can proceed as usual, with the `C-x C-f` keystrokes, you would see the ido-mode prompt with fuzzy completion enabled, it's fairly intuitive, type some keywords and you will be searching throught files.
+To open a new file you can proceed as usual, with the `C-x C-f` keystrokes, you would see the ido-mode prompt with fuzzy completion enabled, it's fairly intuitive, type some keywords and you will be searching thought files.
 It remembers your choices and prompt you for the most used files.

 Editing
 -------